New Big Money Means iClick Interactive Asia Group Limited (ICLK) Investors Could Reap Benefit

 Analyst recommendations provided by FactSet shows that the consensus forecast for iClick Interactive Asia Group Limited (ICLK) is a “Buy”.
 9 analysts offering their recommendations for the stock have an average rating of 1.70, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 9 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-iClick Interactive Asia Group Limited is expected to release its quarterly report on 08/30/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $61.34M over the same period.The EPS is expected to grow by 18.00% this year, but quarterly earnings will post 28.20% year-over-year.
+iClick Interactive Asia Group Limited quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $61.34M over the same period.The EPS is expected to grow by 4.60% this year, but quarterly earnings will post 28.20% year-over-year.
 Quarterly sales are estimated to grow 25.10% in year-over-year returns.